 AARMS is a peer-reviewed international scientific journal devoted to reporting original research articles and comprehensive reviews within its scope that encompasses the military, political, economic, environmental and social dimensions of security.

 Manuscripts and editorial correspondence should be addressed to

 Prof. Dr. László KOVÁCS, Editor-in-Chief

 National University of Public Service

 Manuscript Submission Form.
 All manuscripts should be accompanied with a completed Manuscript Submission Form signed by the author who will be responsible for all correspondence and proofreading (“Corresponding Author”).
-Manuscript Submission Form can be requested from the Editorial Office through e-mail or can be downloaded from the website of the journal.
+It is needed in scanned version only.
+Manuscript Submission Form can be downloaded from the website of the journal.

 Tables and Figures.
 Tables, each bearing an informative title, should be self-explanatory and numbered consecutively.
 Black-and-white or grayscaled illustrations should be selected carefully and the number kept to the essential minimum.
 The author’s name, the title of the paper, and the serial number of the figure should be written on the back of each print.
 Figure captions should be brief and collected on a separate sheet.

 References.
 References should be to peer-reviewed literature whenever possible, so technical reports, conference proceedings, and other “gray literature” should be referenced only when no other source of the material is available.

 References should be numbered in order of occurence in the text, where the numbers are given in square brackets as, e.g., .
 In the References section, the bibliographic elements of the numbered references should be given according to the following examples:

 CAMPBELL D. T., McCORMACK T. H.: Military experience and attitudes toward authority.
 American Journal of Sociology, 62 (1957) 482-490.